tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   );
   ```

-* The `CONSTRAINT` line contained in the table creation code is automatically generated upon exporting the diagram and does not need to be altered.
+* The `CONSTRAINT` line contained in the table creation code is automatically generated upon exporting the diagram and sets the associated primary and foreign keys.
+The `CONSTRAINT` syntax is just another way to define primary and foreign key relationships.

   ```sql
   CONSTRAINT "pk_Customer" PRIMARY KEY (